sairampasupuleti42/openstay/docs/AUTOMATIC_VERSIONING.md

-# Automatic Version Management System
+# Deployment-Triggered Version Management System

-This system automatically increments the version number in `package.json` for every build, providing proper versioning and build tracking for the Openstay application.
+This system automatically increments the version number in `package.json` **only during deployments**, providing proper versioning for production releases while keeping development builds clean.

 ## ✨ Features

-### 🔄 Automatic Version Bumping
+### � Deployment-Only Version Bumping
-- **Every Build**: Automatically increments patch version (0.0.81 → 0.0.82)
+- **Only on Deploy**: Version increments only when running `npm run deploy` or `npm run deploy:all`
-- **Build Integration**: Seamlessly integrated into the build process
+- **Clean Development**: Regular builds (`npm run build`) do not change version numbers
-- **Environment Variables**: Version info available throughout build pipeline
+- **Build Metadata**: Deployment builds are tagged with `buildType: "deployment"`
 - **Skip Option**: Can be disabled when needed

 ### 📊 Version Types